-Five Favorites: Reasons to Rent a Villa in Italy
+Five Favorite Reasons to Rent a Villa in Italy

 There’s nothing I like better than gathering up six of my friends and my husband and heading off to Italy for a villa vacation.
 The first time I did this, I was a villa newbie and didn’t know what to expect.
 But since that first world-changing trip in June of 2000, I’ve gone almost every year and the experience just gets richer and richer.

 Most villa rentals are offered for a week at a time, with a Saturday afternoon arrival and a departure the following Saturday morning.
 But check around — I know some offer more flexibility, with shorter stay options; it’s up to the owner and/or rental company.
 But why, with all the affordable hostels (if you’re young) and wide range of hotels (if you’re older, like me) would I opt to stay in a stranger’s home for a week or two?
 Let me count the ways . . .

 1. Unpack once.
 Maybe twice.

 Packing and unpacking are not the highlights of anyone’s holiday.
 So even if you’re visiting two regions over a two-week period (one year, for instance, we stayed one week on the Italian Riviera in Pieve Ligure and one week outside of Rome, in Frascati) you can stay put for a week at a time and only have to re-pack once.
 That means you can focus your attention on the village or city you’re staying in, and not whether your underwear is dry enough to put into the bag today.

 You start to feel like this is your home.
 You relax a little, maybe get to know some townspeople or at least the keyholder or caretaker.